 Price risk is the risk that the value of financial instruments will fluctuate as a result of changes in market prices (other than those arising from interest rate risk), whether caused by factors specific to an individual investment, its issuer, or all factors affecting all instruments traded in a market or segment.
 The Fund's most significant exposure to price risk arises from its investments in equity securities.

 Net assets per unit varies as the value of the securities in the Fund varies.
-The Fund has no control over the factors that affect the value of the securities in the Fund, including factors that affect all the issuers in the investment universe.
+The Fund has no control over the factors that affect the value of the securities in the Fund, including factors that affect all the companies in the financial services industry.